krit-Okoye/IBM-Data-Science/3.Data_Science_Methodology/README.md

 ## 🔑 Key Skills Learned
 - The use of methodologies to solve business problems in a structured, consistent manner.
 - An understanding of the importance of methodologies in data science.
+-
+## 🏆 Certificates
+To verify the certificates, click the images to follow the links.
 <p align="middle">
   <a href="https://coursera.org/share/2189dc8f5d66d4f059ed4a8513d9aee9"><img src="https://coursera-certificate-images.s3.amazonaws.com/RUJDL6889VCP" height="430"></a>